davidagitlen/sudoku-process/README.md

 ## Sudoku Process -

-Given an array of 27 arrays with a length of 3, arranged to form a 9 X 9 matrix, write a function that returns true of every column, row, and inner 3 X 3 box contains the numbers 1 - 9 exclusively.
+Given an array of 27 arrays with a length of 3, arranged to form a 9 X 9 matrix, write a function that returns true if every column, row, and inner 3 X 3 box contains the numbers 1 - 9 exclusively.

 Process: